 The history of the Dolmabahce Palace

 The Ottoman Sultans lived in Topkapi Palace for about 400 years.
 In the late 19th century, European rivals of the Ottoman Empire started building glorious palaces.
 As the Ottoman Empire lost significant power in the same century, Europe began calling the Empire the sick man of Europe.
-Sultan Abdulmecit wanted to show the Empire's power and the Sultan's glory one more final time and gave Dolmabahce Palace's order in 1843.
+Sultan Abdulmecit wanted to show the Empire's power and the Sultan's glory one final time and gave Dolmabahce Palace's order in 1843.
 By 1856, it became the throne's main seat, and the Sultan moved from Topkapi Palace to here.
 Some of the ceremonial gatherings were still held in the Topkapi Palace, but the primary residence of the Sultan became the Dolmabahce Palace.

 The new Palace had more of a European style, unlike the Topkapi Palace.
 There were 285 rooms, 46 saloons, 6 Turkish baths, and 68 toilets.
-14 tons of gold was used in the ceiling decorations.
+14 tons of gold were used in the ceiling decorations.
 French baccarat crystals, Murano glasses, and English crystals were used in the chandeliers.

 Things to do near the palace

-Near the Dolmabahce Palace, the Besiktas football stadium has a museum of Besiktas football club.
+Near the Dolmabahce Palace, the Besiktas football stadium has a museum of Besiktas Football Club.
 If you are fascinated by football, you can see the oldest football club's museum in Turkey.

-You can use the funicular to Taksim Square from the Palace and see Turkey's most famous street, Istiklal Street.
+You can use the funicular to Taksim Square from the palace and see Turkey's most famous street, Istiklal Street.

-You can get to the Asian side by using the ferries just departing near the Palace.
+You can get to the Asian side by using the ferries just departing near the palace.